craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Democratic Combine of Peoples/Factions/Slimknives.md

 #### Belief
 #### Economics
 ### Symbolism
-In the Sheath always, Until it's Not
+"In the Sheath always, Until it's Not"
+Your choice of dagger tattoo
 ## Technology
 ### Magic